acmoles/portfolio/portfolio/projects/art-lebedev-studio.md

 #### Oktopus toilet plunger

-It started as a humorous 'what if?' and became a product for ALS's network of designer stores.
-The challenge lay in finding an iconic form which could be convincingly represented to cost in the typical materials of a plunger.
+It started as a humorous 'what if?' and became a gift item sold in designer stores.
+The challenge was to find an iconic form that worked with the typical materials and manufacturing methods of toilet plungers.

 </template>